 — Kensington Palace (@KensingtonRoyal) March 13, 2018

-It seems Duchess was wearing her GOAT Redgrave coat for today’s discussion at Kensington Palace.
-Duchess has worn the piece last in November 2017 for an engagement with Family Action after its debut in 2013.
+It seems The Duchess of Cambridge was wearing her GOAT Redgrave coat for today’s discussion at Kensington Palace.
+Catherine has worn the piece last in November 2017 for an engagement with Family Action after its debut in 2013.